 Mr. Padett’s technical experience includes scenic carpentry, technical direction, scenic design, electrician, rigging and orchestra production.
 He currently works on the television series Law & Order: Organized Crime in their art department.
 Previously, he was the Master Carpenter for Playwrights Horizons in New York City, an off-Broadway theatre that specializes in new works.

 Caitlin Patton, Executive Director

-Caitlin Patton, executive director, received her Master of Public Administration degree at the College of Charleston in Charleston, SC, where she focused her studies in Arts and Nonprofit Administration.
+Caitlin Patton, executive director, is a Standards for Excellence® Licensed Consultant.
+She received her Master of Public Administration degree at the College of Charleston in Charleston, SC, where she focused her studies in Arts and Nonprofit Administration.
 Upon her graduation, she was inducted into Pi Alpha Alpha, the national public administration honor society, and received the MPA program’s Outstanding Student Award in recognition of her 4.0 cumulative GPA and involvement in the MPA community.

 Caitlin grew up on Maryland’s Eastern Shore, where she developed a passion for reading, writing and music as well as animal rescue and equestrian pursuits.
 She was admitted to Washington College at the age of 15 and graduated magna cum laude four years later with majors in Humanities and Music and minors in Creative Writing and English.
 Both during and after college, she taught violin and horseback riding and trained horses professionally.

 Her arts administration experience includes positions with Spoleto Festival USA, the Boston Symphony Orchestra (at the Tanglewood Music Center) and as the first Executive Director of the Mid-Atlantic Symphony Orchestra.
 Her training includes a Professional Certificate in Arts Management from the University of Massachusetts Amherst Arts Extension Service, and the Essentials of Orchestra Management seminar at the League of American Orchestras.